 Since the first time I visited India I have always loved the colourful mandalas painted in the temples, walls, textiles and sometimes inner ceilings.
-So in connection with our latest Mandala Cushion Cover Collections I thought it may be useful to write a little bit about the meaning of mandalas and how they are being used as well as how to draw mandalas.
-We also offer a free mandala colouring ebook with 50 different designs that will be sent to you after entering your email below:
+I was mesmerised by the beauty of these mandala flowers and still am and thought it may be useful to write a little bit about the meaning of mandalas and how they are being used as well as how to draw mandalas.
+We also offer a free mandala colouring ebook with 50 different designs when you buy any of our products.
+Take a look at our mandala cushion cover selection for some inspiration.
+The mandala cushions are featured on our home page: www.indimode.com and also in the printed textile cover collection.

 The meaning of mandala